andrenho/luaw/README.md

 lua_close(L);                             // "Destructor called"
 ```

-A metatable is automatically applied to any objects, in which the
+A metatable is automatically applied to any objects, in which the `__gc` metamethod automatically
+calls the constructor.

 ### Metatables